Book – Can’t Hurt Me (Master Your Mind and Defy the Odds)

 “Never forget that all emotional and physical anguish is finite!
 It all ends eventually.
 Smile at pain and watch it fades for at least a second or two”

-David is retired Navy SEAL and the only member of the U.S. Armed Forces ever to complete SEAL training, U.S. Army Ranger School, and Air Force Tactical Air Controller training.
+David is a retired Navy SEAL and the only member of the U.S. Armed Forces ever to complete SEAL training, U.S. Army Ranger School, and Air Force Tactical Air Controller training.
 Goggins has competed in more than sixty ultra-marathons, triathlons, and ultra-triathlons, setting new course records and regularly placing in the top five.

 - David encourages to be blunt about present situation, hold self-accountable and get to work.
 If you are fat, call yourself out.
 You need to change it, no one is coming.